Role: UX, Wireframe and Prototyping

 We were asked to design a mobile version of Painimation.
 Painimation is a web-based prototype for communicating pain that has been tested in clinics at University of Pittsburgh Medical Center.
 It allows users to express the type of pain they are feeling through animations, and color in the location of their pain.

 Based on the patient populations with chronic pain we would be able to obtain access to, we decided to hone in on 1 specific population - Sickle Cell Disease(SCD) to design for which we could later scale up from.
 We found that SCD pain symptoms occur over the duration of the disease and the symptoms matches will with existing animations.
 We also found a clear need for better pain communication for these patients.

-We conducted interviews with 6 sickle cell patients and providers at UPMC's sickle cell anemia clinic.
-We aimed to 1) examine the current patient experience with pain, providers and pain tracking 2) Probing for their reactions to the pain animation functionality.
+We conducted interviews with 6 sickle cell patients at UPMC's sickle cell anemia clinic.
+We aimed to 1) Examine the current patient experience with pain, providers and pain tracking 2) Probing for their reactions to the pain animation functionality.
 Images below are drawings from patients that express their pain.